 The left and right surround speakers (shown as "A" in Fig. D below) must be placed equally to each side and slightly above and behind the viewing position.
 Left and right rear surround speakers (shown as "B") should also be about three feet above (and behind) the seated listeners’ heads.

-The three most common subwoofer locations include corners, placement along a wall or beside a front speaker (which can create a better blend with the front speaker, at the cost of sacrificing overall volume).
+The three most common subwoofer locations include corners, and placement along a wall or beside a front speaker (which can create a better blend with the front speaker, at the cost of sacrificing overall volume).

-And if the room you are working in to set up a 7.1 system does not fit to these exact specifications – it’s ok!
-Not everyone has a room with an open, rectangular space and perfectly placed power sources.
-You’re more than likely going to have to make some adjustments.
+And if the room you are working in to set up a 7.1 system does not fit these exact specifications - it's ok!
+Not everyone has a room with open, rectangular space and perfectly placed power sources.
+You're more than likely going to have to make some adjustments.